dober-man/secure-k8s-gw-ce/README.md

 The F5 Distributed Cloud (XC) Virtual Edition (VE) Customer Edge (CE) platform can be deployed within your data center or cloud environment and perform service discovery for services in your Kubernetes (K8s) clusters.
 The CE uses the kube-apiserver to query for services as they come online.
 Admins can then reference these discovered services in their XC origin pool definitions and publish them locally through a proxy (http load balancer) on the CE itself or via our Global Application Delivery Network (Regional Edge Deployment).
 The http load balancer can offer a suite of security services providing an easy to consume layered security model with global redundancy while serving content from private k8's cluster.

 # Overview and Goals
+1. Build a simple consistent lab environment for PoC or self-education.
-1. Build and configure a Ubuntu server with K8's running simple NGINX web server exposed on NodePort.
+2. Configure a Ubuntu 22.04 server with vanilla install of K8s running an example NGINX web service exposed on NodePort.
-2. Configure XC virtual CE for Service Discovery
+3. Configure XC Virtual CE for Service Discovery.
-3. Publish and secure service to public
+4. Secure and publish service globally.

 # Features
-* Automated Installation: The script installs a Kubernetes cluster with minimal user intervention.
+* Automated Installations: The k8s-install.sh script installs a single node Kubernetes cluster with minimal user intervention.
+      * Option to autoinstall a worker node.
+Deploy a second Ubuntu server and in the $HOME directory run the k8s-install-worker.sh script (in utils folder)
 * Security Enhancements: Includes configurations to enhance the security of your Kubernetes setup.
-* Customizable Options: Users can define custom settings for the installation, ensuring the setup meets their specific requirements.
+* Customizable Options: Users can define custom settings for the installations and configurations, ensuring the setup meets their specific requirements.

 ## Prerequisite

 ### CPU/RAM/DISK
-XC virtual CE (RHEL) - 8/32/200
+1 - XC virtual CE (RHEL) - 8/32/200

+1 - Ubuntu K8s master (Vanilla Install of Ubuntu 22.04) 4/16/100
-Ubuntu K8s (Vanilla Install of Ubuntu 22.04) 4/16/100
+(optional) 1 - Ubuntu K8s worker (Vanilla Install of Ubuntu 22.04) 4/16/100

-XC Console - (You will need owner/admin access to a tenant) Permissions Needed:
+XC Console - (You will need owner/admin access to a tenant) If you are not owner/admin, a role with these minimum permissions is required:
-   * Perm1
+   * Perm1 (clarifying)
-   * Perm2
+   * Perm2 (clarifying)

+# Getting Started

 ## Install K8s
 1. ssh into ubuntu-k8s server
 2. Copy k8s-install.sh script into $HOME directory.
 3. Give script exe permissions (chmod +x k8s-install.sh)
 4. Run ./k8s-install.sh
+5. Optionally deploy a worker node and in the $HOME directory run the k8s-install-worker.sh script (in utils folder), then join it to the cluster.

 ### Script Overview
 The k8s-install.sh script performs the following tasks: